 Besides personal use, there was a high demand for Raj silver to be presented as gifts and trophies for the British in India.
 An enormous effort was made by the Maharaos of Kutch to support the silversmiths' trade and create awareness of their craftsmanship.
 Kutchi silverware was presented to dignitaries on ceremonial occasions.
 A silver-gilt presentation trophy, also included in the October sale, would have been commissioned for this very purpose.
 It is said to have been presented to Lady Wynford by the Maharao.
 It was also, until recently, in the private collection of Wynyard Wilkinson, the renowned colonial silver historian.
 [IMAGE 2]

 The second half of the 19th century witnessed a high foreign demand for Indian luxury goods.
 Indian silver was included in several international exhibitions.
-Europe's first exposure to Indian art and design was at the Great Crystal Palace Exhibition of 1851 which included a display of Indian textiles, jewelry, carpets and silver.
+Europe's first exposure to Indian art and design was at the Great Crystal Palace Exhibition of 1851 which included a display of Indian textiles, jewellery, carpets and silver.

 The English architect, Owen Jones, was employed as one of the Superintendent of Works for the Great Exhibition.
 In his hugely influential design sourcebook, 'The Grammar of Ornament', Jones wrote, "The Exhibition... was barely opened to the public ere attention was directed to the gorgeous contributions of India."
 The Paris Exposition Universelle of 1878 played a significant role in bringing Indian silvermithing and weaponry to a truly international audience.